PaulinaFigol/Algorithmic-Trading/README.md

 # Algorithmic-Trading

 Objectives:
-- Following the attached case study: https://medium.datadriveninvestor.com/machine-learning-models-for-market-beating-trading-strategies-c773ba46db66 to create a model to predict if price of stock will go up by more than 5% in the next 10 days
+- Following the attached case study: https://medium.datadriveninvestor.com/machine-learning-models-for-market-beating-trading-strategies-c773ba46db66 to create a model to predict if price of stock will go up by more than 5% in the next 10 trading days

 Next steps: